yR-DEV/learningES6/01_ECMAScript.md

 :sparkles: Congratulations! :sparkles:

-The file has been transpiled from ES6 code to ES5 and been ran!
+The file has been transpiled from ES6 code to ES5 and has been run!

 Next: [02: ES6 Part 1](02_ES6_Part_1.md)